johnlago/ezShareToSleepHQ/README.md

 sudo apt install -y python3-pip
 ```

+#### 1. Clone the repository

-1. Navigate to a directory you wish to keep the project in and clone this repo to it.
+Navigate to a directory you wish to keep the project in and clone this repo to it.
 In your terminal:

 ```bash
 cd /path/to/anywhere
 git clone https://github.com/johnlago/EZShareToSleepHQ
 ```

+#### 2. Install
-2. Navigate to the project directory and install the program and its dependencies.
+Navigate to the project directory and install the program and its dependencies.
 In your terminal:

 ```bash
 cd EZShareToSleepHQ